Saputo: Time to MOOve Towards an Ethical Dairy Industry

 - A dairy cow only lives as long as she’s productive, which is on average 5 years.
 Her natural lifespan is somewhere between 18-22 years!

-- Many dairy cows will never set its hooves in a field, spending their whole lives confined indoors; and cows really enjoy grazing.
+- Some dairy cows in factory farms will never set its hooves in a field, spending their whole lives confined indoors; and cows really enjoy grazing.

 - Calves often spend less than 24 hours with their mother before being taken away.
 Her milk, after all, is for our consumption.